George Edozie

 George Edozie (born 1972), is a Nigerian painter living in Lagos, Nigeria.

 Early life and education

 George Edozie was born on 11 May 1972.
 He attended the University Primary School, Nsukka, Enugu State, Washington Memorial School, Onitsha, Anambra State.
 Edozie studied Fine & Applied Arts at the University of Benin in Benin City, Edo State, where he majored in painting and graduated with a BA degree in 1996.

 Career

 George Edozie has been featured widely in group exhibitions in Nigeria and abroad.
 Some of the features include: "Six Egbeda Artists" at the National Museum, Onikan, Lagos, 2002; "The Search" at the French Cultural Centre, Ikoyi, Lagos, 2004; "With a Human Face" at the Pan-African University, Lagos, 2006; and "A Kaleidoscope of Nigerian traditional costumes" at Abuja, 2009.
+He is the author of the book 101 Contemporary Artists, A Celebration of Modern Nigerian Art and Nigerian Contemporary Art.
+The book was published in the year 2010.
+George Edozie is the president of the Guild of Fine Artists (GFA) and a member of the Society of Nigerian Artists (SNA), a position that he currently holds.
 His work is part of the collection at the Pan-African Heritage Museum in Accra, Ghana.

 He has been on several exhibitions alongside other veteran Nigerian artists Ebenezer Akinola, Olusegun Adejumo and Gerald Chukwuma.